syncfusion-content/javascript-docs/js/api/global.md

 ### FilterType
 {:#enum:filtertype}

-The grid to show the filterBar or filterMenu to the grid records by filtertype.
+Specifies whether to define the FilterType.

 #### Properties

-The grid to show the filterBar or filterMenu to the grid records by filtertype.
+Specifies whether to define the FilterType.

 <table class="props">
 <thead>